-- Voice of the Legion: During season 3's finale, thanks to the Forbidden Power boost.
+- Voice of the Legion: During Season 3's finale, thanks to the Forbidden Power boost.

 Roberto Arnoldi is a sculptor who used to work for King Halbert.
 One day, he was commissioned to make a "smashing" statue of Queen Halbert.
-When he literally made a picture of Queen Halbert hammering some Scurriers, King Halbert was displeased, and fired him, despite the Queen actually enjoying it.
+When he literally made a picture of Queen Halbert hammering some Scurriers, King Halbert was displeased, and fired him, despite the Queen actually liking it.
 Upon meeting Jestro and the Cloud of Monstrox, Roberto sided with them in order to get revenge on Knightonia, starting by making monster for Jestro and Monstrox.

 - Cloudcuckoolander: Even without his literal-mindedness, Roberto's brain is often somewhere else.
 When Jestro mentions needing "wheels", Arnoldi starts talking about doing something with wheels of cheese.